Fellow in German; Director of Studies

 All taken at Gonville and Caius College, Cambridge

 I specialise in 18th and 19th-century German literature, and teach this area both for Murray Edwards College and for the Faculty of Modern and Medieval Languages.
 I owe my enthusiasm for German culture to the teaching I myself received, both as a student in Cambridge and before that, and it gives me pleasure to be able to pass it on.
 In my research, I have focussed on Goethe (the German Shakespeare, if you like), and in particular on the role of memory in shaping the writing which he produced in his old age.
 I am currently working on a study of the relationship between poetry and movement: of how poetry moves, and moves in us.
-Finally, I am also a Schools Liaison Officer for the Faculty of Modern and Medieval Languages, a role which takes me around the country.

 The Very Late Goethe: Self-Consciousness and the Art of Ageing (Oxford: Legenda, 2014).